browsertherapy/browsertherapy.github.io/_posts/2020-06-02-tissue-contrast.md

 ---
-title:  "Code Challenge: Tissue Contrast Illusion"
+title:  "Coding Challenge: Tissue Contrast Illusion"
 excerpt: "In this exercise, we will replicate the Tissue Contrast Illusion as shown by Arthur Shapiro."
 toc: true
 ---